digiscot/digiscot-website/pages/signatories/post-creative.md

 ---
 layout: signatory
-title: Fluent Digital CIC
+title: Post Creative CIC
 excerpt:
 website:
 twitter-url:
-email: scott@fluent.org.uk
+email: scott@post-creative.org.uk
 image:
-permalink: /charter/fluent-digital/
+permalink: /charter/post-creative/
 ---

 Use this space to tell people why your organisation signed the Digital Participation Charter and which projects you are supporting.